Getting started with Side-by-Side Extension on the SAP BTP

-After this course, you will be able to create a CAP-based extension application from scratch.
+After this course, you can create a CAP-based extension application from scratch.
 You will be able to enrich the application with a user interface with SAP Fiori Elements, custom code, external services, and security features.
-Furthermore, you will also gain the ability to deploy your application manually and automatically through a continuous integration and deployment pipeline.
+Furthermore, you will also be able to deploy your application manually and automatically through a continuous integration and deployment pipeline.

-Your SAP BTP or SAP Extension Suite journey might have already been started, and you were looking for good tutorials and guidance to speed up your learning journey and to enhance your skillset.
+Your “SAP BTP Extension Developer” journey might have already been started, and you were looking for good tutorials and guidance to speed up your learning journey and enhance your skill set.

 You are welcome to share your thoughts on this topic, or to add any other helpful tips and links in the comments!

 Thanks Markus for very clear and concise information.

 I would like to point out that the link https://learning.sap.com/learning-journey/developing-with-sap-extension-suite is broken, so maybe you could fix that